-As at March 31, 2022, the Company measured the present value of its vehicle lease liabilities using the actual lease rate of 3.9% for the vehicle.
+The Company measured the present value of its vehicle lease liabilities using the actual lease rate of 3.9% for the vehicle.
+During the year ended March 31, 2023 the Company terminated the vehicle lease and recorded a gain on lease termination of \$1,142.